truglodite/BLDynoMega/Readme.md

 After taring Brushless Dyno Mega, hit the run button to start streaming data to serial.
 Hit run again to stop the data at any time.

 ## Throttle Control
 Version Mega adds esc control using a pot.
 The esc is controlled with a custom Servo library.
-The modification simply comments out timer 5 in ServoTimers.h for compatibility with FreqCount, which uses timers 2 and 5.
+The modification simply comments out timer 5 in ServoTimers.h for compatibility with FreqCount.h, which uses timers 2 and 5.
 To do this, you may copy the Servo folder from Arduino libraries (in C:\Arduino X.X.X\) to your custom library folder (in /documents/).
 Modify the copied library and at compile time, with verbose enabled, you should see a comment that the proper modified
 Servo is used.
 You can also use the #error trick to verify which one is being compiled... add #error anywhere in the ServoTimers.h you intend to use, and it should stop the compile with #error.

 ## Performance